All Buyer Guides

 Grafana Loki Strong Contender — Log Management & Anal

-Strengths: Label-based log aggregation (no full-text indexing) for 10x lower storage cost, native Grafana integration, Kubernetes-native architecture, and LogQL query language familiar to PromQL users.
+Strengths: Label-based log aggregation (no full-text indexing) for substantially lower storage cost, native Grafana integration, Kubernetes-native architecture, and LogQL query language familiar to PromQL users.
 Considerations: No full-text indexing limits search capabilities; query performance for unstructured searches; self-managed complexity; Grafana Cloud pricing per-series; less mature than Splunk/Elastic for enterprise.

 Best for: Kubernetes-native teams using Grafana seeking cost-effective log aggregation alongside metrics